 If the church does not counter the corrosive cultural messages and prepare Christians to think, speak, and act rightly, who will?
 How pernicious do the ideas have to become and how young the children to whom these ideas are taught before the church will become angry (which, by the way, is a biblically justified sentiment)?

-Illinois stands on the brink of eliminating sexual complementarity from its legal definition of marriage.
-If or when it does, the floodgates will be breached and homosexuality-affirming resources and activities will pour into our elementary schools.
+America has eliminated sexual complementarity from its legal definition of marriage.
+When it did, the floodgates were breached and homosexuality-affirming resources and activities poured into even our elementary schools.
 We sit in the comfort of our homes feebly and inaudibly tsk-tsking while our taxes are used to affirm sexual perversion to our little ones—something about which they should never hear a word.

-If the teaching pastors in every theologically orthodox church had been proclaiming that homosexual acts are abhorrent to God and that such a thing as “homosexual marriage” cannot exist, and if our pastors had been teaching their members how to understand the images and ideas they encounter, and if they had been teaching by example what Christians should be doing, I don’t think we’d be here today.
+If the teaching pastors in every theologically orthodox church had been proclaiming that homosexual acts are abhorrent to God and that such a thing as “homosexual marriage” cannot exist, and if our pastors had been teaching their members how to understand the images and ideas they encounter, and if they had been teaching by example what Christians should be doing, maybe we wouldn’t be here today.
+But even if we were, at least our children would be better equipped to stand firm in the counsel of God.

 Most churches today bear a striking resemblance to the German Evangelical Church during Hitler’s reign of terror, but we have even less reason for our cowardice since we don’t yet face imprisonment.
 The German Evangelical Church acted in ways virtually all Christians now view as ignoble, selfish, and cowardly.
 Some pastors argued that a “‘more reasonable tone would be more honoring to those with different views.’”
 One bishop told Martin Niemoller that those pastors who refused to join the resistance were “‘trying to bring peace to the church’” rather than “‘seem like . . . troublemakers.’”
 In response, Niemoller asked “‘What does it matter how we look in Germany compared with how we look in Heaven?’”